Need to get dinner on the table in short order? Try our Easy Chicken Lo Mein recipe.

 Pasta Spaghetti Or Lo Mein Noodles.
 The secret is out; you can make good lo mein noodles without lo mein noodles by using pasta.
 Yes, that pasta.
 I prefer thin or thick spaghetti; it tastes so good you may forget you are eating pasta!

 Onions, Peppers & Garlic.
 This is the basis for almost any stir-fry or lo mein noodles recipe.
 But these are not the only vegetables you can use; you can add almost any veggie you like.
-A rule of thumb, use vegetables that are in season or readily available; as I mentioned, this meal is versatile and works well with what is in season.
+As a rule of thumb, use vegetables that are in season or readily available; as I mentioned, this meal is versatile and works well with what is in season.

 Green Onion & Jalopeño.
 The green onion pulls double-duty as garnish and adds a fresh flavor.
 The same goes for adding the sliced jalopeño peppers.
-Or course, the peppers are optional if you don’t want the heat.
+Of course, the peppers are optional if you don’t want the heat.

 How to make Easy Lo Mein Noodles with Chicken